jscriptcoder/Multi-Agent-Collaboration-and-Competition/Report.md

 <p align="center"><img src="images/ddpg_avg_score.png" /></p>

+As seen in the [jupyter notebook](Tennis.ipynb), the environment was solved, 100 times consecutively, with an avarage score of 0.9, after 918 episodes and 0:15:53 running on CPU.

 2. **TD3**:

 <p align="center"><img src="images/td3_avg_score.png" /></p>

+The environment was solved with an avarage score of 2.125, after 1716 episodes and 0:42:42 running on CPU.

 2. **SAC**:

 <p align="center"><img src="images/sac_avg_score.png" /></p>

+The environment was solved with an avarage score of 1.727, after 1570 episodes and 0:41:21 running on CPU.

 ## Ideas for Future Work
 TODO